BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 GROUP BY product_name
 ORDER BY sum(carbon_footprint_pcf) desc LIMIT 5
 ```
+### The product that emits the most carbon is Wind Turbine AND THE COMPANY name is "Gamesa Corporación Tecnológica, S.A."

 **The result:**
 | PRODUCT NAME                 | TOTAL CARBON_FOOTPRINT | COMPANY_NAME                            |
 | ---------------------------: | ---------------------: | --------------------------------------: |